Object Tracking Incorporating Transfer Learning into Unscented and Cubature Kalman Filters: Transfer Learning for CKF

 \subsection{Transfer Learning for Third-degree \ac{ckf}}

 The implementation of the third-degree \ac{ckf} follows a similar approach to that of the \ac{ukf} to approximate \ac{btlf}.
-However, the \ac{ckf} differs from the \ac{ukf} in the manner in which the set of weighted points is drawn.
+However, the \ac{ckf} differs from the \ac{ukf} in how the set of weighted points is drawn.
 Instead of using the \ac{ut}, the \ac{ckf} employs the cubature rule method.
 Specifically, the third-degree \ac{ckf} uses the following set of $2n_{\bx}$ sigma points: